pocco81/auto-save.nvim/README.md

 + `modifiable`: (Boolean) if true, enables this condition.
 If the file isn't modifiable, then this condition isn't met.
 + `filename_is_not`: (Table, Strings) if there is one or more filenames (should be strings) in the table, it enables this condition.
 Use this to exclude filenames that you don't want to automatically save.
 + `filetype_is_not`: (Table, Strings) if there is one or more filetypes (should be strings) in the table, it enables this condition.
 Use this to exclude filetypes that you don't want to automatically save.
++ `filetype_is`: (Table, Strings) if there is one or more filetypes (should be strings) in the table, it enables this condition.
+Use this to restrict the filetypes that are autosaved to only those specified.

 ## Hooks
 Use them to execute code at certain events [described by their names].
 These are the ones available: